There will come a time when venues have to deal with complaints from neighbours and the community.

 If you have a business, let this article be your guide to handling disturbance complaints, and establishing open communication with your neighbours.
 The earlier you can sort out these disturbance issues at a local level, the more you’ll be able to prevent them from escalating to more serious situations – RSA Online NSW.

 Create a system that deals explicitly with this matter

-- Appoint a dedicated member of your staff, preferably who has had RSA Online NSW training and can speak with residents regarding their concerns or complaints.
+- Appoint a dedicated member of your staff, preferably who has had RSA Online NSW training, who can speak with residents regarding their concerns or complaints.

 - Set up a mobile phone number or a hotline for the manager on duty.

 - Put up a sign in the premises and on the business’ website about the process of how to make a complaint, and include details on how to contact the staff in-charge.